wipash/sean.mcgrath.nz/content/post/Fish-Shell-Setup.md

 ---

 [Fish shell](https://fishshell.com/) is an alternative to bash with a lot of quality of life improvements.
-This post explains how I set up and configure Fish.
+This post explains how I set up and configure Fish, with a bunch of general WSL settings thrown in as well.
 <!--more-->
 The language is slightly different to bash, for example: